thegialeo/text-analytics-project/README.md

 Interestingly, all of the simple formulas show a weaker correlation to the labels than the very simple metric which is the number of letters in the sentence.

+## Additional Corpora Used
+* TextComplexityDE19
+  7 levels of difficulty

+  1100 Wikipedia articles, 100 of them in Simple German

+* Deutsche Welle - Deutsch Lernen
+  2 levels of difficulty

+* WEEBIT
+  English news corpus

+  5 levels of difficulty, 625 documents each

 ## Clustering Results (to be updated, in progress)

 The plot indicates that the features extracted with sklearn TfidfVectorizer are not indicative of the sentence complexity.
 There is a high change that brute-force Regression might not work well.
 Note that the preprossing was minimal at this point.
 However, we should also consider alternative feature spaces/vectorizations for the sentences.